KxSystems/docs/docs/ref/system.md

 $ cat x > y; > tmpout
 ```

-### Capture stderr output
+## Capture stderr output

-Can I capture the stderr output from the system call?
-Not directly, but a workaround is
+You cannot capture the stderr output from the system call directly, but a workaround is

 ```q
 / force capture to a file, and cat the file